I was gutted I got a B in my English Literature Exam and wanted to study in Cambridge

 How should you feel afterwards?

-While that’s what happened in my successful interview, it won’t necessarily be the same for you.
+While that’s what happened in my successful interview in Cambridge, it won’t necessarily be the same for you.

 That’s because it’s tricky to know for sure whether you've had a good interview or not.
 I've often heard that if you feel it went badly then you've probably done well.
 This is because you will have gone deeper into the discussion to reach tougher questions than someone who perhaps stayed on the easier, shallower questions.